 Transparency: at least 70% of the ground floor facade must be transparent glass.
 Buildings should generally allow views into the ground floor uses and displays.
 Upper stories can be somewhat less transparent.
-Windows and balconies should look out onto Oxnard Blvd.
-Upper story windows should be operable and balconies must be basicable.
+Windows and balconies should look out anto Oxnard Blvd.
+Upper story windows should be operable and balconies must be ballighted.

-Building Details: Arcades, canopies, and awnings that provide shade and pedestrian scale along the street are recommended.
-Windows should be set back into the focade or shaded on upper stories to reduce glare and heat agin.
+Building Details: Accades, canopies, and awnings that provide shade and pedestrian scale along the street are recommended.
+Windows should be set back into the focade or shaded on upper stones to reduce glare and heat gain.